skybrush-io/flockwave-spec/doc/protocol.md

 A client sends this request to the server to retrieve the status of one or more clocks or timers managed by the server.

+This message may also be broadcast as a notification by the server on its own volition to all connected Flockwave clients to notify them about a status change of one of the clocks.
+This may happen if a clock is started or stopped or if the value of the clock has drifted or has been adjusted significantly.

 **Request fields**

 Name | Required? | Type | Description